1958 Giro d'Italia: Classification leadership

 One different jersey was worn during the 1958 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in 1958.

-For the points classification, which awarded no jersey to its leader, cyclists were given points for finishing a stage in the top 15.
+For the first time, there was a points classification in the Giro.
+It was a continuation of the previous year's piste classification, but now extended to all stage, not only stages ending on a velodrome.
+There was no jersey given to its leader, cyclists were given points for finishing a stage in the top 15.
 This classification was also known as the Trofeo A. Carli.

-The mountains classification leader.
+A secondary classification was the mountains classification.
 The climbs were ranked in first and second categories.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.

+There was an intermediate sprints classification.
+The first three riders at each intermediate sprint received points, 5 for the winner down to 1 for the third.

 Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.